callowayproject/django-stories/README.rst

 * Setting ``STORY_ORDERING`` was renamed to ``ORDERING``.
 Using ``STORY_ORDERING`` is still possible, but a warning will be displayed.

+* Fixed issues with Quick Edit functionality on the stories changelist

+* Fixes to the Quick Edit functionality

+    * QuickEdit now works =)
+    * Removed external jQuery references for Quick Edit.
+Now uses ``django.jQuery`
+    * Removed inline css/js, these are now in seperate files
+    * The js was rewritten in coffeescript

 **New in 0.6**